 — I Kings 12:25-31

-We see here that both tribes invented and supported an ulterior worship center other than God's designated one and erected calves of gold to worship.
+Both tribes invented and supported an ulterior worship center other than God's designated one and erected carved images and calves of gold to worship.
 They also were not mindful of the priestly requirements that God had ordained.

 We saw this golden calf scene once before in Israel's history, and 3000 people died at that event.
 We shall have no other gods before Him.

-This breastplate included the names of the twelve tribes of Israel along with a corresponding stone.
-Which looked forward to a time when the apostles and prophets would reflect the gem-like qualities of lives lived out from the principles we will soon learn from them.
+The high priestly breastplate included the names of the twelve tribes of Israel and a corresponding stone.
+Each looked forward to a time when the apostles and prophets would reflect the gem-like qualities of lives lived out from the principles we will soon learn from them.

 In this study, we will relate the tribal names with their meanings.
 Each tribe and stone will have something to say about the foundations of walking out our faith as we journey through the wilderness of this earthly life with an eye to the eternal.

-The breast piece was worn on the part of the body where internal organs are located.
+The high priest wore the breast piece on the part of the body where internal organs reside.
 The functions of these organs are to manage the inner workings and processes of the body.
-We will look at how these gems and tribes tell us about our Christian life's internal operations and its results.
+We will examine how these gems and tribes tell us about our Christian life's internal operations and results.

-The breastplate was over the heart, which also offers us the insight that God's people are placed very near and dear to His Heart.
-Its processes also give us an illustration of the restoration and refreshment.
-The heart is an organ that receives oxygen-poor blood from the veins and sends out oxygen-rich blood as it passes through the heart and is sent out through the arteries to nourish the rest of the body.
+The breastplate was over the heart, which also offers us the imagery of God's people being placed very near and dear to His Heart.
+Its processes also give us an illustration of restoration and refreshment.
+The heart is an organ that receives oxygen-poor blood from the veins and sends out oxygen-rich blood as it passes through the heart and is then sent through the arteries to nourish the rest of the body.
 Just as when we reach the heart of God in worship, we become revived, nourished, and ready to share what we have received from Him with the rest of the body.

 . . . from whom all the body, nourished and knit together by joints and ligaments, grows with the increase that is from God.